SimonCousaert/SimonCousaert.github.io/index.md

 In 2019, I started to plan my early steps in what I hope to be a career in which I can
 1. Excel on a daily level
-2. Bring value to the employer
+2. Bring value to the community I am residing in, whether that is professionaly or personally
 3. Do what I love